 Are you looking for effective trauma therapy with a compassionate therapist dedicated to you?

-At Morningsong Therapy Center we offer high-quality therapy for those looking to overcome the trauma they’re struggling with.
+At Morningsong Therapy Center in Minneapolis we offer high-quality therapy for those looking to overcome the trauma they’re struggling with.
 We use modern, evidence-based techniques to create meaningful, lasting change in our client’s lives.

 Many of our therapists have specialized training in methodologies and a proven track record of success.
 In therapy, we help clients build up resilience, gain new coping skills, and learn to trust those around them.
 The focus is on making real, practical, and lasting changes so that you can achieve a joyful life.